Gawaboumga/iso-20275-python/README.rst

 ``Elf.load(newest=True, cleaned=False, additional=False)``

+If you don't provide *newest*,  you can access to a previous version with *timestamp* like 2019-11-06. *Cleaned* is when you want the version with some ameliorations, *additional* is based on the *cleaned* version but with the additional legal forms.

-There exists 220 elements sharing a same ELF code.
+There exists 263 elements sharing a same ELF code.
 You need to specify which version you would like to use explicitly.

 .. code:: python